StSchnell/SAP-GUI-Scripting/README.md

 ## Component Object Model

 The [Component Object Model](https://learn.microsoft.com/en-us/windows/win32/com/component-object-model--com--portal) (COM) is a system for creating binary software components.
 This system itself is platform-independent, but in reality it is only available on the Windows OS.
 This is important to know, because we are more or less talking about a native system here.

+## Windows Script Host

+The Windows Script Host (WSH) offers an environment in which users can execute scripts in various languages.
+The WSH cannot execute scripts itself, it uses script engines.
+In the standard the WSH contains the script engines for the programming languages VBScript and JScript.
+The standard SAP GUI Scripting Recorder records user activities in the VBScript programming language.
+But in the future VBScript will be an optional component that will be removed step by step from the Windows operating system.
+Even if many examples are available, it is no longer recommended to use VBScript for future automations.
+In general, the use of the WSH is no longer recommended.

+PowerShell for .NET Framework is available in the standard of the Windows OS.
+It can be used very well as a replacement for this use case.
+It also offers many other possibilities and advantages that could never be realized with VBScript.
+Therefore the clear recommendation to use PowerShell for the automation of the SAP GUI for Windows with SAP GUI Scripting.